 Have You Ever Heard of Orange Peel Skin? — Here’s What It Means

-If you already have orange peel skin, there are steps you can take in your skin-care routine to help minimize the appearance of your pores.
-Dr. Bhanusali encourages washing your face using a cleanser formulated with salicylic acid to help dissolve debris and oils that may be causing your pores to expand.
-We recommend Vichy Normaderm Gel Cleanser, designed for oily skin.
+To minimize the appearance of enlarged pores, Dr. Bhanusali recommends washing your face using a cleanser formulated with salicylic acid to help dissolve debris and oils that may be causing your pores to expand.
+Try the CeraVe Salicylic Acid Cleanser.

-Another option for treating orange peel skin is laser treatments performed at your dermatologist’s office.
-Often, lasers can impact the skin — in a fraction of the time — which makes them an appealing option.
-Dr. Bhanusali says certain lasers can be used to target orange peel skin specifically, by helping to improve the overall texture.
+Another option for orange peel skin is a laser treatment that can be performed at your dermatologist’s office (when it re-opens).
+Dr. Bhanusali says certain lasers can be used to target orange peel skin by helping to improve overall texture.